 In addition to the candidate's total raw and scaled scores, raw scores are reported for all the major content categories of the Multiple-Choice Examination.
 The number of questions answered correctly in each content category is compared to the total number of questions that is possible in that category on the Examination such as 15/20.
 However, passing the Examination is based only on the candidate's total scaled score.

-Successful candidates receive their LC certificate and given access to their online profile by March 31.
+Successful candidates receive their Credly digital badge and access to their downloadable certificate by January 31.